docker/docs/subscription/add-seats.md

 6. Navigate to the **Members** tab to add new members.
 For more information, see [Add a member to a team](../orgs.md#add-a-member-to-a-team).

-## Add seats to an annual plan
+## Add seats to an annual subscription

 > **Note:**
 >
 > - An annual subscription includes annual seats only.
-> - When you add seats to your plan in the middle of your billing cycle, you are charged a prorated amount for the additional seats.
+> - When you add seats to your subscription in the middle of your billing cycle, you are charged a prorated amount for the additional seats.

-To add annual seats to an annual plan:
+To add annual seats to an annual subscription:

 1. Log into your [Docker Hub](https://hub.docker.com){: target="_blank" rel="noopener" class="_"} account.